List of Kamen Rider Fourze characters: Mitsuaki Gamou

 Throughout the first half of the series, Gamou secretly uses AGHS to encourage the students to pursue individuality and whatever they please in the hopes that they can evolve and become Horoscopes.
 Additionally, he orders his subordinates not to eliminate Kamen Riders Fourze and Meteor as they provide an additional factor towards his Zodiarts' evolution.
 After Emoto reveals his true colors and aids the Riders however, Gamou reveals himself to the pair and searches for the Core Switch.
-When Utahoshi's son Kengo thwarts his Day of Awakening, Gamou destroys the Core Switch to kill Kengo before renewing his plans, only for Fourze to defeat him.
+When Rokuro's son Kengo thwarts his Day of Awakening, Gamou destroys the Core Switch to kill Kengo before renewing his plans, only for Fourze to defeat him.
 Gamou accepts the Rider's ideals and friendship, but begins to evaporate into stardust due to years of working directly with Cosmic Energy.
 Before he dies, he asks the Kamen Rider Club to meet the Presenters in his stead before using the Aquarius Zodiarts' powers to repair the Core Switch and resurrect Kengo.

 Due to years of saturating himself with high levels of negative Cosmic Energy, Gamou gained supernatural abilities in his human form, such as the ability to grant his fellow Horoscopes their Supernova powers and place hypnotic suggestions in people.
 As the Sagittarius Zodiarts, Gamou possesses durable armor and can generate the Gilgamesh (ギルガメッシュ, Girugamesshu) bow on his left arm, which can fire a barrage of Cosmic Energy arrows.
 His Supernova ability allows him to transform into Sagittarius Nova (サジタリウス・ノヴァ, Sajitariusu Nova), gaining increased agility, the ability to fire arrows directly from his left hand without Gilgamesh, and augment his attacks with negative Cosmic Energy.
 Similarly to Kou Tatsugami, Gamou can also utilize other Horoscope Switches.